Sean Kidney. Co-founder and CEO, Climate Bonds Initiative

 Climate Bonds Initiative projects include:

 - A green bond definitions and certification scheme with $34 trillion of assets represented on its Board and some 200 organizations involved in its development and governance.
-The Board includes the Treasurer of California, Bill Lockyer; the US Investor Network on Climate Risk; the EU Institutional Investor Group on Climate Change; CalSTRS, the USA’s second largest pension fund; Australia’s Investor Group on Climate Change; the Natural Resources Defense Council; and the International Cooperative Mutual Insurers Federation;
+The Board includes the State Treasurer of California; the US Investor Network on Climate Risk; the Institutional Investor Group on Climate Change; CalSTRS, the USA’s second largest pension fund; Australia’s Investor Group on Climate Change; the Natural Resources Defense Council; the Natural Resources Defense Council; and the International Cooperative Mutual Insurers Federation.

-- Working with China’s central bank on how to grow green bonds in China;
+- Supporting China’s central bank with growing a green bonds masrket in China;

 - Green bond market development programs in Brazil, Mexico, Colombia, India, ASEAN and East Africa;